 My first book, written for HarperCollins/National Trust, is called Nature’s Wonders: The Moments that Mark the Seasons, and explores 50 magical moments that define our seasons.
 I hope it inspires people to connect more with nature as well as discover some quirky facts along the way.
 From foxgloves to flying ants, there’s something for everyone.

-I’m an amateur naturalist, with a passion for bumblebees and solitary bees (the ones that make nests in your lawn and holes in your walls – and get mistaken for honeybees) and badgers (I’m a bTB badger vaccinator for my local Wildlife Trust and badger group), but I’m fascinated by all wildlife and wild places.
+I’m also an amateur naturalist.
+I have a passion for bumblebees and solitary bees (the ones that make nests in your lawn and use holes in your walls and get mistaken for honeybees), badgers (I’m a bovine TB badger vaccinator), and old gnarly trees.

-My piece Autumn Dawn was published in Autumn Colours, an illustrated limited edition chapbook, published by Sampson Low Publishers, and was a runner up in the Autumn Writing Competition (out of 500 entrants) run by BeAnimal.
+My piece Autumn Dawn was published in Autumn Colours, an illustrated limited edition chapbook published by Sampson Low Ltd, and I was a runner-up in the Autumn Writing Competition (out of 500 entrants) run by BeAnimal.

 In 2022 I was a finalist in the Bradt New Travel Writer of the Year Competition for my story Waiting for Wilma and I’ve had a piece in The Telegraph’s Just back travel section about a disastrous campervan journey.